-International Telecommunication Union Radiocommunication Sector (ITU-R)
+International Telecommunication Union Radiocommunication Sector

 A global hierarchy exists for management of the RF spectrum worldwide.
 The United Nations has tasked the International Telecommunication Union Radiocommunication Sector (ITU-R) with global spectrum management.
-The ITU-R maintains a database of worldwide frequency assignments and coordinates spectrum management through five administrative regions.
+The ITU-R strives to ensure interference-free communications on land, sea, and in the skies.
+The ITU-R maintains a database of worldwide frequency assignments through five administrative regions.

-The five regions are broken down as follows:
+The five administrative regions are broken down as follows:

-Region A: North and South America Inter-American Telecommunication Commission (CITEL)
+Region A: The Americas Inter-American Telecommunication Commission (CITEL)